Some of the pumps Tapflo supplies are labelled as CIP, ever wondered what this means? Do you need a CIP Pump? Find out below!

 What is a CIP Pump?

 A CIP Pump is required to be hygienic and in compliance with FDA regulations and typically EHEDG certified, in order to ensure the CIP process is as sanitary as possible.
 Centrifugal Pumps are typically used as they are ideally suited to supply fairly large volumes of water like fluids at reasonable pressures, up to approx. 16 Bar.
-Furthermore, most hygienic pumps in contact with the product are typically positive displacement pumps which are not suited to pumping water or at the capacities required for a CIP process.
+Furthermore, most hygienic pumps in contact with the product are typically positive displacement pumps that are not suited to pumping water or at the capacities required for a CIP process.
 However, we can also supply our PDSP Hygienic Twin Screw Pumps to pump both the product and the CIP fluid in both supplies & scavenge applications, simplifying the process and negating the need for extra pumps in the process.

 When to use a CIP Pump